VEERA5603/VEERA5603/README.md

 ## 🚀 About Me

 Hi there!
-I'm **Veeramanikandan**, a passionate developer currently pursuing my Bachelor’s in Information Technology.
+I'm **Veeramanikandan**, a passionate Engineer currently pursuing my Bachelor’s in Information Technology.
 I love solving real-world problems through code and continuously expanding my skillset.
 I'm deeply interested in full-stack development—both web and mobile—and currently diving into **ASP.NET** and **C#** to boost my backend expertise.

 > 🔎 I believe in learning by building, and every bug is just another puzzle waiting to be solved.